gjr80/weewx-pvoutput/readme.txt

 through the use of wee_extension.

-Note: Symbolic names are used below to refer to some file location on the weeWX system.
+Note: Symbolic names are used below to refer to some file location on the WeeWX system.
 These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
 The following symbolic names are used below:

 -   $DOWNLOAD_ROOT.
 The path to the directory containing the downloaded PVOutput uploader extension.

 -   $BIN_ROOT.
-The path to the directory where weeWX executables are located.
+The path to the directory where WeeWX executables are located.
-    This directory varies depending on weeWX installation method.
-Refer to 'where to find things' in the weeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further
+    This directory varies depending on WeeWX installation method.
+Refer to 'where to find things' in the WeeWX User's Guide: http://weewx.com/docs/usersguide.htm#Where_to_find_things for further
     information.